marten-de/projects-md/mchess/README.md

 - Program interface for Lichess and let the bot play there on a registered bot account

 *GUI*
-- Image overlay in the GUI for highlighting of board squares (possible moves, last move)
 - Show square file and rank names
 - Simple menu for selecting color and starting position (FEN)
 - Allow flipped display of the board